 Stepp starred at Pelion High School, helping the Panthers to an unbeaten regular season in 2000, before becoming a standout wide receiver and punt returner at Furman from 2003-06.
 He earned All-SoCon recognition as a junior and senior and finished his playing career with 1,568 yards, 10 touchdown catches and 118 receptions, good for No. 4 on the school’s career list at the time.

 Stepp’s professional career began as wide receivers and strength coach at Fort Mill (S.C.)
 High School in 2007 before becoming the wide receivers coach and recruiting coordinator at NCAA Division II North Greenville in 2008.
 He worked as a graduate assistant at Clemson from 2009-11.

 Born July 5, 1983, Stepp and his wife, Brooke, have a son, Courtland Spencer, and a daughter, Allison Blair.
-His twin brother, Josh, is an assistant football coach at Georgia State.
+His twin brother, Josh, is an assistant football coach at Cincinnati.

 THE JUSTIN STEPP FILE

 • Birthplace/Hometown: Columbia, S.C.